drzel/drzel.github.io/_posts/2015-01-25-yosuke_kuroki.md

 Phrases
 =======

+If there is some form of conflict between Vietnam and China, the Chinese company will not support out project.

+One problem is the reliability, the other problem is the post-sales support from the Chinese company.

+There is a risk in the upgrading of the technology.

+Yesterday at my company, there was a meeting about investment in the future and the priority of our project was low so it will probably not be realized.

+I think the risk is acceptable because the owner of the counterpart is Ho Chi Minh city.

+The problem of this project is that profit depends on the import tax so there is a very big risk.

+If we have an upgrading plant we can import crude oil at a low price and sell gasoline at a high price.

+In Vietname the selling price is almost fixed.

+The core point of this project is avoiding import tax.

+To clarify, we are planning to construct a an upgrade pland and a refinery.

+A high rating of octane.

+Bring me up to speed.

+Sorry I didn't catch your name.

+The staff in Singapore were very friendly.

+My desire to work in Singapore became stronger.

+What's news?

+How many people were in your contingent.

+The Japanese staff of Vietnam told me what they said.

+I couldn't hear much because the volume of their talking was declining so their speaking was not clear for me.

+I learned a lot of things.

+The refinery was opaque.

+I want to check the flow from importing the crude oil to refining the gasoline.

 We can take away this knowledge and consider it further.

 Today we have been able to observe the operation of the factory.
 It has been very beneficial for us.